 The same histamine response that causes wheezing, sneezing, coughing, watery eyes, and nasal congestion can cause an intensely itchy feeling in the eyes, nose, and throat.

-If you’re finding yourself frequently dealing with a tickle in your throat or wanting to rub your nose or eyes from itchiness, you could have mold.
+If you’re finding yourself frequently dealing with a tickle in your throat or wanting to rub your nose or eyes from itchiness, you could have mold with itch eyes, nose, and throat being one of the most common symptoms of mold.

 Constant exposure from breathing and living in close proximity to black mold commonly causes irritation to the eyes and upper respiratory tract.